tlahin/roger_skyline_1/README.md

   Easily configured during the graphical installation of Debian.
   It's possible to check the size of the partitions with a command: `sudo fdisk -l` or `lsblk`.

-# Show installed packages on the VM to prove theres no forbidden tech
+# Show installed packages on the VM

  To list all installed packages on the VM:
  `sudo apt list --installed`.